Skip to main content

 ABOUT THE PROJECT

-Health Literacy represents a person’s ability to find, understand, appraise and use information about health and health care in order to make knowledge-based decisions related to their own health.
-It is important that the health services support patients to acquire these skills and adapt services to meet individual’s health literacy needs.
-Studies have shown that migrants who do not speak the same language as the majority population have worse treatment outcomes compared to the rest of the population.
-However, we know little about the barriers that patients with a migrant background and rheumatic diseases experience in meeting with healthcare personnel and how their needs for healthcare services can be met.
+Health literacy is the ability of individuals to find, understand, evaluate and use health information in order to make informed decisions about their own health.
+It is important that health services facilitate the acquisition of this competence by patients and adapt services to the individual's competence.
+Studies have shown that immigrants who do not speak the same language as the majority population have poorer treatment outcomes than the general population.
+However, we know little about the barriers that patients with an immigrant background and rheumatic diseases experience in meeting health professionals and how their needs for health services can be met.

 The purpose of this project is twofold:

-2) To develop initiatives that contribute to the health services better meeting the needs of migrants with inflammatory rheumatic diseases and limited Norwegian language proficiency to ensure sufficient health literacy skills so they may live as best as possible with the disease.
+2) To develop measures that contribute to health services facilitating immigrants with inflammatory rheumatic diseases and limited Norwegian language skills having sufficient health literacy and being able to live as well as possible with the disease.

 WHO CAN JOIN?

-Adult patients (over the age of 18) with an inflammatory rheumatic disease, who have a mother tongue other than Norwegian and use an interpreter in their consultation with healthcare personnel.
+Adult patients (over 18 years of age) with inflammatory rheumatic disease who have a native language other than Norwegian and who may use an interpreter in their consultation with healthcare personnel.

-Healthcare personnel, including GPs, who meet patients with inflammatory rheumatic disease in their practice.
+Healthcare professionals, including general practitioners, who encounter patients with inflammatory rheumatic disease in their practice.

-In the study, we will conduct qualitative interviews with approx. 20 patients at Diakonhjemmet hospital and Drammen hospital.
-We will then carry out separate idea-generating workshops with patients and health personnel to develop concrete actions that can strengthen health literacy skills and contribute to the health services meeting patients' needs for information, support and follow-up in a better way.
+In the study, we will conduct qualitative interviews with approximately 20 patients at Diakonhjemmet Hospital and Drammen Hospital.
+We will then conduct separate idea-generating workshops with patients and healthcare professionals to develop concrete measures that can strengthen health literacy and help healthcare services better meet patients' needs for information, support and follow-up.

-The study is completed in a three-year doctoral project and started in the autumn of 2023.
+The study is being carried out as a three-year doctoral project and will start in the fall of 2023.